Voluntary Liquidation (voluntary winding up)

-- A company may choose a members' voluntary liquidation (MVL) to close or restructure if the company is solvent (can pay its debts).
+A company may choose a Members Voluntary Liquidation (MVL) to close or restructure if the company is solvent (can pay its debts within 12 months).
 Termed a solvent liquidation.

-- An insolvent company is placed into liquidation via a court order and closes via a Compulsory Liquidation (CL).
+An insolvent company is placed into liquidation via a court order and closes via a Compulsory Liquidation (CL).
 A CL is an insolvent liquidation procedure.

 - Company trading ceases.

 - Termination or transfer of any contracts (including employee).